 There are a number of different essential oils which are great for helping calm and soothe children at bedtime such as lavender and chamomile.

 Putting a dab of Badger Night-Night Balm on to your child’s pulse points such as the temples and wrists can really help those with excitable personalities, or use a sleep spray in the air such as Aroma Care for Kids.

 For extra help creating the perfect environment for your child to sleep easy, use some essential oils in a vaporiser or oil diffuser for an added calming effect.

 Listening to a soothing voice with added music effects can be incredibly calming for a child.
 It’s also a great option for time-poor parents who may not be able to dedicate as much time at night for things like reading stories and massage.

 7. Sleepy music

 Perhaps your little one responds best to music?
-There are lots of CDs and downloads you can buy featuring gentle lullabies, classical tunes and other calming music that’s perfect for drifting off to sleep to – such as Baby by the Sea.
+There are lots of CDs, downloads and apps you can buy featuring gentle lullabies, classical tunes and other calming music that’s perfect for drifting off to sleep to – such as Lullabies Baby Mozart.
 Another option is YouTube which has a great selection of compilations which you can access for free.